instrumentisto/rust-incubator/3_ecosystem/3_12_web_db/README.md

 For _sync connections_ there is [r2d2] crate.
 You can easily adopt it for your specific case (or database) just by implementing a required trait.
 Obviously, there are [implementations for common libraries][3] already.

 For _async connections_, unfortunately, there is no such mature implementation at the moment.
 However, the most used are [bb8] and [l337] crates.

+For better understanding [connection pooling][1], read through the following articles:
+- [Charlie Custer: What is Connection Pooling, and Why Should You Care][8]

 ### ORM